Campaign #6

 Summary

 A total of 51 sampling sites were selected and assessed for a variety of water quality parameters.
 The abiotic conditions showed a clear similarity with the previous campaigns, with clearly higher nutrient levels directly downstream of the city of Cuenca.
+Similarly, also the presence and emission of the considered greenhouse gases were clearly higher during this campaign, especially directly downstream of the city of Cuenca.

 More information can be found in the short report on the sixth sampling campaign [link].